luser-dr00g/pcomb/README.md

 The parser constructed with `forward()` can be composed with `then` and `either` and then have its value filled in by the resulting "higher level" parser.
 This creates a loop in the parser graph.
-Take care not build a graph with left recursion or the recursive descent parsing algorithm will become locked in an infinite unproductive loop.
+Take care not to build a graph with left recursion or the recursive descent parsing algorithm will become locked in an infinite unproductive loop.

 For examples of using `forward()` to build loops, see the